 Radix uses a data structure called Tempo, where nodes rely upon the passage of logical time to validate transactions.
 Radix implements logical clocks, a system based on Leslie Lamport’s logical clock theory.
 On Radix, logical clocks are essentially counters that count upwards in increments of 1 each time that a node sees a new, valid event on the ledger.
 The node checks its own database, increments its logical clock, stamps the event with a new timestamp and ID, and gossips it to the network.
 Periodic commitments via merkle trees are required to ensure that nodes don’t lie about the order of historical events on the ledger.

 Komodo And Distributed Ledger Technology (DLT) Innovations

-Komodo's technology offers solutions and features for all sorts of blockchain use cases.
+Now that we've looked at the distributed ledger technology definition and various examples, let's highlight how Komodo's solutions support blockchain use cases.
 There are many features that make Komodo unique from other blockchain platforms.
 Three examples are multi-chain design, independent chains, and customizable modular solutions.

 While many blockchains only support one consensus protocol, Komodo enables projects to launch their own blockchains called Smart Chains and choose between Proof of Work, Proof of Stake, or any combination of the two.

 Smart Chains run independently and never depend on the Komodo Platform, the Komodo blockchain, or the KMD coin.
 Smart Chains are customizable along 18 different parameters, giving projects full autonomy to determine premine coin supply, block time, block rewards, frequency and magnitude of reductions in block rewards, privacy settings, and much more.